freebsd-net/tcp-testsuite/state-event-engine/rcv-rst-last-ack/README.md

 ## Description
 This set of tests focuses on the handling of RST-segments in the LAST-ACK state.

-[RFC 0793](https://tools.ietf.org/html/rfc0793) requires it to be accepted if and only if `RCV.NXT <= SEG.SEQ < RCV.NXT+RCV.WND` holds.
+[RFC 0793](https://tools.ietf.org/html/rfc0793) requires RST-segments to be accepted if and only if `RCV.NXT <= SEG.SEQ < RCV.NXT+RCV.WND` holds.

-For mitigating blind attacks
-[RFC 5961](https://tools.ietf.org/html/rfc5961#section-3) requires the RST segments only to be accepted if and only if `RCV.NXT == SEG.SEQ` holds.
+For mitigating blind attacks, [RFC 5961](https://tools.ietf.org/html/rfc5961#section-3) requires the RST-segments only to be accepted if and only if `RCV.NXT == SEG.SEQ` holds.
 In case of `RCV.NXT < SEG.SEQ < RCV.NXT+RCV.WND`, a challenge ACK has to be sent.

 In FreeBSD, the `sysctl`-variable `net.inet.tcp.insecure_rst` can be used to